A computed tomography (CT) scan of the cervical spine makes cross-sectional pictures of the neck. It uses x-rays to create the images.

-Let your doctor know if you have ever had a reaction to contrast.
+Let your health care provider know if you have ever had a reaction to contrast.
 You may need to take medicines before the test to avoid this problem.

-Before having the contrast, tell your health care provider if you take the diabetes medicine metformin (Glucophage).
+Before having the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage).
 You may need to take extra steps before the test if you take this drug.